 The water right impairment problem increases as water levels drop.
-Many users of the will groundwater inventory physically lose access under the specific terms and conditions of their water right and may formally object to new proposals or seek a remedy by complaint of impaired water rights.
+Many users of the groundwater inventory physically lose access under the specific terms and conditions of their water right and may formally object to new proposals or seek a remedy by complaint of impaired water rights.
 Administrative rules or agency permission become insufficient to protect some owners of prior water rights under such changing conditions.
-GMD3 will work with members and the Chief Engineer to set rules and regulations that reduce the likelihood of unreasonable well-to-well interaction as a form of direct impairment..
+GMD3 will work with members and the Chief Engineer to set rules and regulations that reduce the likelihood of unreasonable well-to-well interaction as a form of direct impairment to other rights.
 However, this activity does not diminish the role and importance for a complete review of the considerations under legislative policy for each application and proposal, and appropriate enhanced due process for prior right owners to receive the required considerations and to provide justifiable resolution of all groundwater use and supply concerns for proper agency final action.
 The GMD3 management program activity seeks to resolve member interest concerns with appropriate management considerations to accomplish the purposes of local groundwater governance in the public interest.

 Kansas administrative regulation (K.A.R.)
 5-23-3 sets minimum well spacing requirements based upon annual authorized quantity.
 There are many wells that do not meet minimum spacing standards because they were in place before the GMD3 requested rule.
 The rule also allows users to move their well to areas that do not meet spacing as long as they are improving on current spacing or are within 300 ft of present location.
 In order to limit well-to-well interaction and improve the satisfaction of prior rights into the future, the exception allowing moves less than 300 ft should occur only if spacing is met or concerns of prior property rights are satisfactorily resolved.

-Members owningwater members possessing rights right to enjoy use of Kansas waterAssessments should always begin as simple as possible and progress in complexity in stages as the available data allows.
-A lack of data may necessitate some time for data collection. completely.
-This impairment complaint option can create supply uncertainty for equity interests or investments that depend on access to groundwater State review of an application or proposed use plan in GMD3 has an upfront impairment evaluation duty that normally occurs under three tenets of reasonable affects:
+Members owning groundwater water rights may request that the Chief Engineer conduct an investigation if they believe members possessing junior rights are, or will likely be impairing their right to enjoy use of Kansas water.
+Assessments should always begin as simple as possible and progress in complexity in stages as the available data allows.
+A lack of data may necessitate some time for data collection.
+If the Chief Engineer makes an impairment finding, he can order wells under junior rights to be limited or shut off completely.
+This impairment complaint option can create supply uncertainty for equity interests or investments that depend on access to groundwater.

+State review of an application or proposed use plan in GMD3 has an upfront impairment evaluation duty that normally occurs under three tenets of reasonable affects: